corndeladmin/devops-maze/East/West/South/WS/README.md

 Oh no!
 The secret key is almost certainly one of these, but however will you find the right one?
 You could look through them all manually.
 But you have magical powers.
-You can use the `grep` command to search for the right one.
+You can use the `grep` command (or `sls` on Windows) to search for the right one.

 This is the plan:
 1. `ls` to look around - see the files in the current directory.